Should You Build Your Own Watch? A Realistic Breakdown

 When It Makes More Sense to Go Custom

 If the goal is a refined finished watch, going custom can be the better route.
-This is especially true when the watch involves a one-off dial, unusual proportions, specific finishing, or a design direction that needs restraint.
+This is especially true when the watch involves a one-off dial, unusual proportions, specific finishing, engraved details, or a design direction that needs restraint.

 Working with a custom builder lets you participate in the design without taking on every technical risk yourself.
 That is not less authentic.
 It is simply a different goal.
 Some people want to become builders.
 Some people want to wear something personal and well executed.

-How This Connects to Independent Watches
+How This Connects to Meshberg

 Final Thoughts